primaza/primaza/docs/book/src/tutorials/claiming/intro.md

 # Claiming

 Once you have a RegisteredService, you can claim it for one or more workloads.
-In the following examples we will use the service from the [Manual Registration tutorial](../discovery/manual-registration.md).
+The following examples uses the service from the [Manual Registration tutorial](../discovery/manual-registration.md).

 A ServiceClaim can select the workload to use filtering by [name](./application-name.md) or [labels](./labels.md).